maff/wp-nextgen-gallery-sidebar-widget/readme.txt

 - Output width/height: if you don't use AutoThumb, the plugin will set the HTML attributes width & height.
 - Default Link Id: the widget assumes that you set up pages for each gallery and link the gallery to that page (you can use the NGG Gallery Editor to do this).
 If a gallery has no link set, it will use the default link (id of a page or post).
 - Exclude galleries: exclude galleries by specifying their ID as comma separated list

+All development is done on [GitHub](https://github.com/maff/wp-nextgen-gallery-sidebar-widget).
+If you have ideas, enhancements, etc. feel free to fork the project and send a pull request.

+For any issues please use the [Issue Tracker](https://github.com/maff/wp-nextgen-gallery-sidebar-widget/issues).

 Templating: